seL4/util_libs/README.md

 # seL4\_tools

-Provides tools used to build seL4 projects
+Provides tools used to build seL4 projects.
+Also collects common config and tools for style checks.

-* elfloader-tool: loads the arm kernel.
+* [elfloader-tool](elfloader-tool/): loads the arm kernel.
-* common-tool: most of the build system.
+* [cmake-tool](cmake-tool/): most of the build system.
-* misc: miscellaneous extra tools.
+* [misc](misc/): miscellaneous extra tools, including code style checks.

+## Contributing

+Contributions welcome!

+See the [CONTRIBUTING](.github/CONTRIBUTING.md) file for more.